Computable Bases: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the German Research Foundation (DFG, Deutsche Forschungsgemeinschaft) -- project number 554999067, by the National Research Foundation of South Africa (NRF) -- grant number 151597, and by the Alexander-von-Humboldt Foundation.
-We would like to thank Matthias Schröder for discussions on the content of this article that have helped to streamline the proofs and their presentations.
+This work was supported by the German Research Foundation (DFG, Deutsche Forschungsgemeinschaft) -- project number 554999067, by the National Research Foundation of South Africa (NRF) -- grant number 151597, by the Alexander-von-Humboldt Foundation and by the Research Institute for Mathematical Sciences, an international joint research center based at Kyoto University.
+We would like to thank Matthias Schröder for discussions on the content of this article that have helped to streamline some proofs and their presentations.